nicolas-sarramagna/is-it-worth-the-time/README.md

 The section **Parameters** can be use to configure your working rates.

-Immediate refresh : take care onChange and onKeyUp events.
+Immediate refresh on onChange and onKeyUp events.